Top Tips for Pet Owners When Buying Carpets

 So, let’s take a look at the qualities to bear in mind when choosing your carpet.

-The two most important things to consider, is that the carpet needs to be:
+The three most important things to consider, is that the carpet needs to be:

 - Stain resistant